 - Addressing local and regional challenges confronting specialty crop producers.

-Visit the USDA's SCBGP Awarded Grants page to see previously funded projects in Minnesota and across the country.
+Visit the USDA SCBG Program Awarded Grants page to see previously funded projects in Minnesota and across the country.

 Funding priorities

-Minnesota is seeking projects for our 2023 SCBG that pertain to the following issues affecting the specialty crop industry:
+We are seeking projects for the Minnesota 2025 SCBG program that address the following issues affecting the specialty crop industry:

 - Increasing child and adult nutrition knowledge and consumption of specialty crops.